lsst-dm/dm_dev_guide/team/drp.rst

 ===============

 We use Google Calendar to keep track of group travel.
-Please ask Jim, Robert or John for access.
+Please ask Jim, Robert or Yusra for access.
 Use it to share details of any substantial travel plans: vacations, conferences, etc.
 It is not expected that you record the minutiae of everyday life: please don't bother telling us about your trip to the dentist, DMV, etc!